AdamOlsson/solar_cell_calc/README.md

 |2023|   439.6| 640.1| 977.8|1206.7|1516.0|1727.5|1516.0|1246.9|1206.7| 708.7| 425.4| 170.5 |11781.8|
 |     |    0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0|   0.0 |0.0|

-The table above displays the power sold from example system 2 when we apply hour solar panel power production model.
+The table above displays the power sold from example system 2 when we apply its solar panel power production model.
 Below each value is the overflow power produced by the solar panels which could not be sold due to limitations of the inverter.
 Note that year 2016 and 2020 stands out because of leap years.

 # Modelling the Power Production
 The two systems are modelled after real world data with linear interpolation.
-From a colleague, I received the power production per hour for one day in June and one day in December of both his systems.
+I received the data from a colleague and consists of the power production per hour for one day in June and one day in December of both his systems.
 From these two days, I used linear interpolation to estimate the power produced at a certain hour for any day of the year.
 As a simplification, I assume that every day in a month produce on average the same amount of power.

 ### System 1 Specifics
 - 15.7kWp with a 12kW inverter